Annual FERPA Notice and Privacy Notice to Students

 Touro University complies with the changes made to FERPA as a result of the USA Patriot Act as outlined in DCL April 12, 2002.

 Notification of FERPA to students is done annually during the fall semester.
-Students are provided with a copy of the annual notification to review and sign.
+Students are provided with a copy of the annual notification to review and verify receipt.
 This document, the Annual Family Educational Rights Privacy Act (FERPA) Notice, is forwarded to the students via their University assigned email account.

-Click here for the Annual Family Educational Rights Privacy Act (FERPA) Notice.
+Click here for the Annual Family Educational Rights Privacy Act (FERPA) waiver form.
+This is used if you wish to designate the release of your records to another individual.

 Students have a right to review their educational records.
 Students who wish to review